aditya-shirwatkar/aditya-shirwatkar/README.md

 **More About Me**:

 - :rocket: My current goals are to develop methods that make the robots perform highly dynamic and agile locomotions in challenging environments
-- 🔭 I’m currently working on [Trajectory Optimization (focused on Bipedal Systems)](https://github.com/IvLabs/biped_trajectory_optimization) and implementing few [Optimal Control algorithms](https://github.com/aditya-shirwatkar/UnderactuatedRobotics) on Underactuated Systems.
+- 🔭 I’m currently working on [Trajectory Optimization (focused on Bipedal Systems)](https://github.com/IvLabs/biped_trajectory_optimization) and implementing few [Optimal Control algorithms](https://github.com/aditya-shirwatkar/UnderactuatedRobotics) on Underactuated Systems
-- 🌱 My current research interests lie in **Optimal Controls**, and I’m looking forward to researching various ways to integrate **Optimal Controls** with new advancements in **Reinforcement Learning**.
+- 🌱 My current research interests lie in **Optimal Controls**, and I’m looking forward to researching various ways to integrate **Optimal Controls** with new advancements in **Reinforcement Learning**
-- 💬 I am happy to share my experiences in robotics and would like to hear about yours too.
+- 💬 I am happy to share my experiences in robotics and would like to hear about yours too
 - ⚡ Check out some of the projects of our growing community that I'm part of at - [**IvLabs**](https://www.ivlabs.in/)
 <!-- - 📫 You can contact me on my email - avant.redditor@gmail.com -->
 <!-- - 👯 I’m looking to collaborate on ...